-The Executive Board is also obligated to regularly inform the Supervisory Board of the Company of all matters of interest to it concerning the Company and companies affiliated with the Company, especially of all matters covered by Section 90 of the German Stock Corporation Act (AktG).
+The Executive Board is also obligated to regularly inform the Supervisory Board of the company of all matters of interest to it concerning the company and companies affiliated with the company, especially of all matters covered by section 90 of the German Stock Corporation Act (AktG).
 These reporting duties apply to the full Executive Board.
 As a rule, Executive Board reports must be presented in written form except when urgency allows or necessitates a verbal report.
-Furthermore, the Executive Board members must regularly report jointly to the Chairman of the Supervisory Board on business planning and progress, the situation of the Company, including its affiliated companies and risk management, as well as compliance, in written or verbal form.
-The report for the Super-visory Board Chairperson also includes monthly information on revenue, staff costs, incoming orders and order backlog, broken down by segment, as well as the income statement and key figures of the Company and the directly and indirectly associated companies.
-Both the comparative figures of the previous year and of the annual business plan must be included.
-The Executive Board also reports on significant issues pertaining to the current situation of the Company and directly and indirectly associated companies and events that exceed normal business operations of the Company and affiliated companies and are of special importance for the Company as occasion requires.
+Furthermore, the Executive Board members must regularly report jointly to the Chairman of the Supervisory Board on strategy, business planning and progress, the situation of the company, including its affiliated companies, the risk situation and risk management as well as compliance, in written or verbal form.
+The management of the Group is based on a reporting system that takes the form of monthly reports submitted to members of the Supervisory Board.
+These monthly reports include the consolidated income statement and individual breakdowns for the various Group companies.
+The reports also include a detailed presentation of the cost structure at Viscom AG and its Group companies, revenue in its machine installation regions, incoming orders, order backlog, the number of employees, cash and cash equivalents, total receivables and receivables from subsidiaries, orders placed for the purchase of goods and the inventories of goods as well as partially completed and completed systems.

+The Executive Board also reports on significant issues pertaining to the current situation of the company and directly and indirectly associated companies and events that exceed normal business operations of the company and affiliated companies and are of special importance for the company as occasion requires.
 Any information relevant for decision making will be made available to the members of the Supervisory Board in a timely manner prior to the meeting.

-Members of the Executive Board are subject to comprehensive restraint on competition during their Board membership.
-They are bound to the interests of the Company.
-No member of the Executive Board may allow personal interests to affect his decisions or make use of business opportunities to which the Company is entitled for his own benefit.
+Members of the Executive Board are subject to comprehensive restraint of competition during their Board membership.
+They are bound to the interests of the company.
+No member of the Executive Board may allow personal interests to affect his decisions or make use of business opportunities to which the company is entitled for his own benefit.
 Any possible conflicts of interest are to be disclosed promptly to the Supervisory Board, and the other members of the Executive Board are to be informed.
-All transactions between the Company and the Executive Board members, as well as related parties, must be in line with the standards that are customary within the brand of industry.
+All transactions between the company and the Executive Board members, as well as related parties, must be in line with the standards that are customary within the branch of industry.

-In addition, Executive Board members require the consent of the Supervisory Board to other professional roles, particularly the assumption of mandates in other companies.
+In addition, Executive Board members require the consent of the Supervisory Board to assume other professional roles, particularly the assumption of mandates in other companies.